What you don’t know can hurt you.

 What you don’t do is as important as what you do well.
-Here are some common errors small businesses make in the brand building process.
+Here are some common errors small businesses make in the brand-building process.

-- Try to do too much.
+Try to do too much.
 You can’t be all things to all people.
 Many businesses will sell to anyone who will buy from them and usually end up competing on price.
 Instead, focus on the people you want as customers.

 Make changes without thinking it through.
 Many businesses respond to competition or changes in the market with knee-jerk reactions.
 They don’t take time to think about the long-term implications of their decisions.

 How to Brand Your Business

-Now for a step-by-step guide for branding your small business.
+Here’s a step-by-step guide for branding your small business.